Sonography Boot Camp

 Hands-on scanning begins the second day and progress through the three weeks.
 Students are tested daily on the previous day’s curriculum and both scan labs and lecture material build on each throughout camp.

 Sonography is among the most difficult imaging modalities to learn.
 This “boot camp” is formatted to teach students basic scanning skills that allow them to enter the clinical setting sooner where didactic and clinical instruction merge and clinical experience begins.

-IUD does not currently offer housing on campus, however, we have plenty of options available in Spanish Fort and are very close to Mobile.
-Find out more about off-campus housing during Bootcamp.
+IUD does not currently offer housing on campus, however, we have plenty of options available in Daphne and are very close to Mobile.
+Find out more about off-campus housing during Boot camp.

 April 16, 2018